Komelaws/alx-system_engineering-devops/0x00-shell_basics/README.md

-deleting files that end with ~ in the working dir
+A list of all files and directories of the current directory